postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

     > Make sure to download the **Mac Apple Chip** version if you have a Mac with the M1 processor.

-1. If your browser downloads the file as a ZIP file, double-click the file in the **Downloads** folder to unzip it.
+1. If your browser downloads the file as a ZIP file, find the file in the **Downloads** folder and unzip it.
-1. In the **Downloads** folder, double-click the `Postman` file to install it.
+1. In the **Downloads** folder, install the unzipped `Postman` file.
 1. When prompted, move the file to your __Applications__ folder.
 This will ensure that future updates can be installed correctly.

 > You may encounter a "Library not loaded" error if you unzip and install Postman using a third-party archiving app.
 Use the default Archive Utility for Mac to unzip the file.